dstrivedi/Hello-World/README.md

 Hello people,

-I like peacful coding without any trouble.4
+I like peacful coding without any trouble.